 (1) Before data collection (during research planning phase)

-If your research proposal involves the processing of any personal data, you shall have plans in place to demonstrate compliance with EU and national data protection laws for the entire data life cycle through, for example, implementing data protection by design and default, conducting risk assessment, providing privacy notice, documenting processing activities, ensuring secure data storage and transfers, adequate data anonymisation, and data erasure.
+If your research proposal involves the processing of any personal data, you shall have plans in place to demonstrate compliance with EU and national data protection laws for the entire data life cycle.

-Consider how you design your study so that your data can be the least identifiable while still accomplishing your research goals, and ensure that, by default, personal data will be processed with the highest privacy protection.
+At the earliest stage of designing your research project, consider how you design your study so that your data can be the least identifiable while still accomplishing your research goals, and ensure that, by default, personal data will be processed with the highest privacy protection.
+These are called data protection by design and by default principles.

 Understand the objectives of your study and define the clear, specified need for collecting personal data.
 Collect only the minimum amount of personal data necessary and proportionate to the accomplishment of your research tasks.
 Personal data shall not be collected just in case that they might be useful in the future.